luizfilipe/ffb-cglib/README.md

 #ffb-cglib

-A 3D Game Engine built in OpenGL.
+A 3D graphics library built in OpenGL.
 `ffb-cglib` was developed by four students as homework of Computer Grafics class in the Computer Science graduation at Brazilian College.
 Acknowledgements to: